Overrelaxed Sinkhorn-Knopp Algorithm for Regularized Optimal Transport: Introduction

 \section{Introduction}

 Optimal Transport is an efficient and flexible tool to compare two probability distributions which has been popularized in the computer vision community in the context of discrete histograms \cite{Rubner2000}.
-The introduction of entropic regularization in \cite{cuturi13} has made possible the use of the fast Sinkhorn--Knopp algorithm \cite{sinkhorn64} scaling with high dimensional data.
+The introduction of entropic regularization of the optimal transport problem in \cite{cuturi13} has made possible the use of the fast Sinkhorn--Knopp algorithm \cite{sinkhorn64} scaling with high dimensional data.
 Regularized optimal transport have thus been intensively used in Machine Learning with applications such as Geodesic PCA \cite{seguy2015principal}, domain adaptation \cite{2015arXiv150700504C}, data fitting \cite{2015arXiv150605439F}, training of Boltzmann Machine \cite{NIPS2016_6248} or dictionary learning \cite{Rolet2016,2017arXiv170801955S}.

 The computation of optimal transport between two data relies on the estimation of an optimal transport matrix, the entries of which represent the quantity of mass transported between data locations.
 Regularization of optimal transport with strictly convex regularization \cite{cuturi13, dessein2016} nevertheless involves a spreading of the mass.
-Hence, for particular purposes such as color interpolation \cite{Rabin2014} or gradient flow \cite{2016arXiv160705816C}, it is necessary to consider very small regularization of the problem.
-In this setting, the regularized transport problem can be ill-conditioned and the Sinkhorn--Knopp algorithm converges slowly.
-This is the issue we want to tackle here.
-Before going into further details, we now briefly introduce the main notations and concepts used all along this article.
+Hence, for particular purposes such as color interpolation \cite{Rabin2014} or gradient flow \cite{2016arXiv160705816C}, it is necessary to consider small parameters $\varepsilon$ for the entropic regularization term.
+The Sinkhorn-Knopp (SK) algorithm is a state of the art algorithm to solve the regularized transport problem.
+The SK algorithm performs alternated projections and the sequence of generated iterates converges to a solution of the regularized transport problem.
+Unfortunatly, the lower $\varepsilon$ is, the slower the SK algorithm converges.
+To improve the convergence rate of SK, several acceleration strategies have been proposed in the literature, based for example on mixing or over-relaxation.